Football in Syria: Domestic football

 On 27 November 2004, Al-Jaish won the 2004 AFC Cup.
-Al Jaish was the first Syrian club to win a continental title, making it all the more interesting that the final opponent was Al Wahda, facing two Syrian clubs in the final.
+Al Jaish was the first Syrian club to win a continental title.
+The final opponent was Al Wahda, facing two Syrian clubs in the final.
 Both games took place in Abbasiyyin Stadium.
 Both clubs participated in 2005 in the AFC Champions League.

 In the Arab Club Champions Cup and the Arab Cup Winners' Cup forerunners of the Arab Champions League, it was Al Jaish who held up the banner of Syrian club football: between 1998 and 2000, the finals were scored twice in both competitions. but had to be defeated every four times.

 In the Asian Champions League (AFC Champions League), Al-Karamah achieved the 2006 AFC Champions League second place.
 The team lost in the final to Jeonbuk Motors of South Korea (2–0 in Korea, 2–1 at home).
 In 2009, Al-Karama reached the AFC Cup final, but lost 1–1 to Al-Kuwait in the 2009 AFC Cup.
 Al-Ittihad won the 2010 AFC Cup against Al-Qadsia to become the second Syrian team to win the AFC Cup trophy.